DriftwoodPalace/Hodl-Guide/hodl-guide/hodl-guide_61_bitcoin-core.md

 ![Bitcoin Core](images/61_tor.png)

-Make sure that “proxy” is 127.0.0.1:9050 and that “onion” is reachable.
-If that’s the case, you are now using Tor.
+Make sure that “proxy” is 127.0.0.1:9050 (or 9150 if you've changed it) and that “onion” is reachable.
+If that’s the case (and you get connections) you are now using Tor.

 Once this is done, Bitcoin Core won't connect to anyone else unless Tor is running.